Vault

 unit or team (tenant) to manage their own secrets and policies.
 Most

-importantly, tenants work within their Vault scope.
+importantly, tenants work within their own Vault scope, isolated from other tenants.

 HCP Vault Dedicated uses the namespace feature.
 A namespace allows you to create